Thorlabs Inc.

 • 2 mm Diameter Clear Aperture

-• MgO-Doped Lithium Niobate Crystal
+• MgO-Doped Lithium Niobate Crystals

 • SMA RF Modulation Input Connector

-• DC to 100 MHz
+• DC to 100 MHz Non-Resonant Bandwidth

-*Please note that AM modulators operating in the
+*Please note that modulators operating in the

-DC-Coupled Broadband Modulators
+DC-Coupled Non-Resonant Modulators

-High Q Resonant Modulators
+High-Q Resonant Modulators

 Driver and Accessories

-Thorlabs also offers a Glan-Thompson Polarizer mounting adapter, as well as an EO modulator mount for integration into our fiberbench collimation hardware (see below).
+Thorlabs also offers a Glan-Thompson Polarizer mounting adapter, as well as an EO modulator mount for integration into our FiberBench collimation hardware (see below).

 Hide Specs